COVID-19 and your visit to Banff National Park

 - Parks Canada asks visitors to practice safe physical distancing when enjoying the Lake Louise Lakeshore and day use area.

-What's closed (updated May 26, 2020)
+What's closed (updated July 23, 2021)

-On June 1, 2020, the following services and activities remain closed in Banff National Park:
+The following services and activities remain closed in Banff National Park:

 Motor vehicle access

 Closed roads and parking areasPeyto Lake and Bow Summit: Closed

 National Historic Sites